o9-9/o9-docs/content/dev/features/Features/wsl.md

      The Development Documentation is auto generated for every compilation of o9, meaning a part of it will always stay up-to-date. **Developers do have the ability to add custom content, which won't be updated automatically.**
 ## Description

-Windows Subsystem for Linux is an optional feature of Windows that allows Linux programs to run natively on Windows without the need for a separate virtual machine or dual booting.
+Linux is an optional feature of Windows that allows Linux programs to run natively on Windows without the need for a separate virtual machine or dual booting.

 <!-- BEGIN CUSTOM CONTENT -->